spacelab-ufsc/pcb-standard/pcb_guidelines/README.md

 - Under definition!
 (Things that we adopted with no proper justification, but must be done)

 ## Output files
-- The output files must contain: Gerbers (all relevant layers), NC Drills, Pick and Place, complete schematic sheets (including the electrical layout layers), draftmans (top, bottom, and sides), parasolid/step, bill of materials, and 3D render images without background.
+- The output files must contain: Gerbers (all relevant layers), NC Drills, Pick and Place, complete schematic sheets (including the electrical layout layers), draftsman, parasolid/step, bill of materials, and 3D render images without background.
 - Altium: Use the [Kleber’s output job file](https://github.com/spacelab-ufsc/pcb-standard/tree/master/pcb_templates/output_job_file.outjob) to export all the fabrication and assembly files.

 ## Project Repositories